MoonPoet/xaprb-src/content/blog/defining-moments-in-database-history.md

 MongoDB also starts with a simple concept, essentially that databases should store nested, structured "documents" that can map directly to the structs or objects you use in your programming language.
 And on top of this, MongoDB adds another power tool: the programming language you use to query the database is the ubiquitous JavaScript, arguably the most popular and flexible programming language today.
 There's much more, too, such as built-in scalability so you don't have to build "sharding" into your app (anyone who's done that knows that you're actually building a new custom database in your app code).

 Many of the NoSQL databases that sprang up like weeds in 2009 didn't solve these types of problems in these kinds of ways.
 For example, Cassandra solved the scalability problem, but gave the programmer only limited expressive power.
 Ultimately, a highly scalable but not very "powerful" database can be less attractive than one that acts as a force multiplier for programmer productivity.
-High scalability is a tech ops force multiplier, and devs outnumber ops tenfold.
+To a first approximation, high scalability is a tech ops force multiplier, and devs outnumber ops tenfold.

 Perhaps this is what makes Redis and MongoDB endure.
 I don't know, but I am sure it's part of what makes them a joy to use.
 And for better or for worse, from where I sit they seem to be the most viable answer to the proposition "a more modern database is a practical and useful thing to create."